qgan7125/PA-and-Section-Writeups/Section5-EclipseDebugger-Writeup/README.md

 ### Review Process
 You will be stepping through problem 9 from the midterm.
-This problem is a recursive dice rolling combination and sumation problem.
+This problem is a recursive dice rolling combination and summation problem.
 As you step through this problem, you will be answering a series of questions that you will need to show your SL the correct answers to.

 1. Take the steps from the article to launch the debugging process.
 Make sure that the Debug and